Ancient & Remarkable Trees

-My father bought me my first proper camera when I was 9, a Kodak Retinette which neither of us had a clue how to use, but I really liked the smell and feel of it, the leather, metal and glass.
-There was a gradual realisation of the magic that could be created with it.
-I suspect deep down I still have that same feeling for the camera as a tool and respect for what it can achieve.
+My father gave me my first proper camera when I was 9, a Kodak Retinette which neither of us had a clue how to use, but I really liked the smell and feel of it, the leather, metal and glass.
+Over the years there was a gradual realisation of the magic that could be created with it.
+I suspect deep down I still have that same feeling for the camera as a tool and have developed a respect for what it can achieve.

-That same year we moved to live in the New Forest with promises of Robin Hood behind every tree and I've loved it ever since.
-I went to school in Southampton and then inevitably studied photography at Bournemouth College of Art.
+We had moved to live in the New Forest a couple of years earlier, with promises of Robin Hood behind every tree and I've loved it ever since though I've yet to find Robin and his band of outlaws hiding in the trees.

 Most of my working life as a professional photographer has been in and around the New Forest, so it was natural for me to undertake this very personal project.